If you are reading this… you have kids.

 Your child is now expressing themselves… loud and clear!

-If may feel as if “Sassy” has become your daughter’s middle name… and you son practically lives in his room with headphones on all day.
+It may feel as if “Sassy” has become your daughter’s middle name… and your son practically lives in his room with headphones on all day.

-You are well versed in what a selfie is… and may have now been asked by your child to stand 30 feet behind them at the bus stop.
+You are well versed in what a selfie is… and your child may have now asked you to stand 30 feet behind them at the bus stop.

 Yes, time flies.